 Introduction / History

-The Miri are a scheduled caste of India.
+The Miri are a Scheduled Tribe of India.
 They are also called Mishing.
 Many Miri live in the hills of Arunachal Pradesh.
 The Mishing live in Assam too.

 They have cross-cousin marriages.
 Cultivation and fishing are their main work.
 They also work as laborers in agriculture.
 They speak a Tibeto-Burman language and Hindi too.
 Meat is eaten by them except beef and they have rice as a cereal.